FrancescoSaverioZuppichini/Estimator/README.md

 ```python
 input_fn = Estimator.create_input_fn(input_shape=[None,2],output_shape=[None,1])
 ```
-You must manually specify the shapes since, internally, the instimator will create a generic iterator that will switch between the train Dataset and the eval Dataset.
+You must manually specify the shapes since, internally, the Estimator will create a generic iterator that will switch between the train Dataset and the eval Dataset.
-You must pass `None` as first dimension since it will be for batching.
+You must pass `None` as the first dimension since the first dimension is used later for batching.

 ### Model creation